Skip to main content Skip to navigation

 Term 1 consists of core training, common to all incoming PhD students, that aims to introduce students to all research areas represented in the department, develop their core skills and build a cohort.

 Term 2 consists of four optional core modules, introducing students to a number of important advanced topics in different areas of probability and statistics.
 Topics are reviewed each year in line with the incoming cohorts research interests.
-The below list is current for the 2023/2024 intake and will be updated over the summer 2024.
+The below list is current for the 2024/2025 intake.

 Term 1